Injured Andy Murray pulls out of Cologne

 The tournament confirmed his absence today via their official draw sheet.

-The specific injury is thought to be an inflamed psoas muscle, which Murray did not want to aggravate considering his struggles in recent months to get back on the court following hip resurfacing surgery.
+The specific injury is an inflamed psoas muscle, which Murray did not want to aggravate considering his struggles in recent months to get back on the court following hip resurfacing surgery.

 - 'I need to get back to playing my game' - Murray on latest first-round exit